versionpress/versionpress/docs/content/en/_index.md

 <div class="note">
   <strong>BETA!</strong>
   <p>We are currently updating these docs to version 2.0 which is expected to ship at the end of September / start of October 2015.
-Please bear with us in the meantime.</p>
+Please bear with us.</p>
 </div>

 These docs are divided into a couple of sections: